7 Steps for Penetration Testing: Importance

 • To find out security vulnerabilities in an application.

-• To discover new bugs in existing system (i.e., application or network).
+• To discover new bugs in existing systems (i.e., application or network).

-• To secure financial and business data of an organization.
+• To secure the financial and business data of an organization.

 • To ensure confidentiality, integrity, and availability of the data.

-• To implement information security strategy in the organization.
+• To implement an information security strategy in the organization.

 Conclusion